 With an open deck design, you can easily enter and exit the boat and as for comfort, the seats provide high support and easy paddling, with an air-cushioned back, adjustable to fit your physique.
 The seats can also be removed to cater to the times when you want to paddle alone or with someone else.
 Internally, there are paddle holders for break times and D-ring tie downs to accommodate your accessories securely.

-The variations of use that this allows has captured the hearts of many as it can be used solo or tandem, with an open deck design that can be further customised with additional options from Advanced Elements.
+The variations of use that this allows has captured the hearts of many as it can be used solo or tandem, with an open deck design that can be further customized with additional options from Advanced Elements.
 It is strong enough to withstand punctures, and more importantly the paws of your furry friend!

 |Easy to get in and out with open design|